 Combined heat and power (CHP) generation systems can increase energy efficiency at data centers by continuously supplying them with both thermal energy and electricity.
 CHP units are also reliable in the face of unexpected outages, allowing data centers utilizing CHP to maintain nonstop operation.

-To learn more, download the full factsheet here.
+To learn more, download the factsheet here.